David-Chae/DCA_PREP_RESOURCES/Questions/141-160/question_142.md

 ---

-### ✅ Alternative Rewording (If Focusing on Containers and Processes)

-If the intent of the question is to focus on what **directly interacts** with the OS, and the DCA question is meant to gauge knowledge of Docker containers and processes, it could be written this way:

-> **Which of the following represents a process running inside a container that interacts with the host operating system?**
-A. Docker Daemon
-B. Process inside the container
-C. Host Network
-D. Web app inside the container

-**Correct Answer: B. Process inside the container**

-This revision narrows the question specifically to **processes within Docker containers**, which directly interact with the operating system.

----

 ### ✅ Final Summary

 The original question was too broad, and it didn't focus on Docker-specific interactions.
 Additionally, it presented options that could all be argued as correct in different contexts.
 By narrowing the question to focus on Docker components like the **Docker Daemon** or processes inside containers, it would be more suitable for the **Docker Certified Associate (DCA)** exam.